New examples of writing discussions, between Ruth and Naomi, and also between Ruth and Boaz.

 Motive: legal privileges

-Probably Boaz had put his sign or name under the words he had spoken, and Ruth was overwhelmed by so much kindness.
-She bowed down for him, and asked:
+Boaz had put his sign or name behind the words he had written, and gave her the tablet.
+Ruth was overwhelmed by so much kindness.
+She bowed down for him.
+Of course, Boaz as a good Israelite helped her up.
+Then, writing, she asked:

 “Why have I found favor in your eyes, that you should take notice of me, when I am a foreigner?”